BrianInGermany/simple_website/competencies.md

 Personally, my focus includes the above passions and extends them with card playing, [writing books](/books) and [writing folk music](/music).

-Fun fact: I'm also a trained house painter, or "Maler- und Lackierergeselle" (not accepting jobs :) ).
+Fun fact: I'm also a trained house painter, or "Maler- und Lackierergeselle" (not accepting jobs).